Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Finding A Tallahassee Habitual Traffic Offender Attorney

-If your driver’s license has been suspended for five years as a habitual traffic offender in Florida, contact Pumphrey Law to discuss the facts of your particular case.
-An experienced traffic lawyer in Tallahassee may be able to find a defense or other ways to reduce your charge or have it dropped altogether.
+If your Florida driver’s license has been suspended as a habitual traffic offender, contact Pumphrey Law to discuss the details of your case.
+Our experienced traffic violation attorneys may be able to find a defense or file a motion to receive a hardship license or drop the five-year revocation.
+Each case is different, which is why we advise contacting our office for a free case evaluation.

 Contact us at (850) 681-7777 for a free consultation about your alleged traffic offenses.